 Dynamic Rotor Track & Balance (RTB) has long been a significant cost in maintaining helicopters.
-This cost is a factor of time consumed in tracking and balancing which translates from wasted man hours, flight hours and significant aircraft downtime resulting in the aircraft being unavailable for task.
+This cost is a factor of time consumed in tracking and balancing.
+It translates directly from wasted man hours, flight hours and significant aircraft downtime resulting in the aircraft being unavailable for tasking or revenue flights.
 Each RTB event can often be anywhere between one and up to five or more days depending upon the skill of the maintenance personnel, maintenance test pilot, RTB equipment used and the condition of the blades.

 It is being increasingly recognised that the greatest cost savings to be gained from any HUMS system for the least cost outlay is by obtaining savings in the RTB area.
 Defence Science and Technology Organization (DSTO) Australia, who has conducted several international HUMS conferences over recent years, has produced a cost analysis program which can quantify savings and expected cost benefits which may be had from adopting certain aspects of condition monitoring.
 This program called HUMSSAVE enables dollar values to be inserted against capital equipment costs, hardware costs, man hours, aircraft operating costs etc to provide a dollar value per aircraft operating hour for the expected savings (or otherwise) of adopting certain elements of, or complete HUMS systems for specific fleets and types of aircraft.

 It is easily demonstrated that the most cost effective component which provides the greatest and quickest return – is reducing the amount of time spent on RTB.